UsamaAkram7/repo_for_testing/Kubernetes Course Test101/Kubernetes Learning Path One/lp.md

-title: Kubernetes Learning Path 1
+title: Kubernetes Learning Path One
 description: Lets learn how to build a web application with Flask.
 scenarios:
   - Shafaq Kubernetes Scenario 1